functionland/docs/docs/functionyard/add-storage.md

 1. Start by downloading the [fdisk command-line tool on sourceforge](https://sourceforge.net/projects/gptfdisk/)
 2. Install app by double-clicking on the downloaded dpkg file
 3. You will not be able to open it, because of Apple security measures.
 To circumvent them, open `Settings` -> `Privacy & Security` -> `Security`
-5. Click on `Allow Anyways`
+4. Click on `Allow Anyways`
-6. Connect drive to Mac, if not already done.
+5. Connect drive to Mac, if not already done.
 Click `Allow` to allow access to drive and now click `Ignore` to keep it discoverable
-7. Open up your Terminal app by searching your Applications or search with Spotlight by pressing `CMD` + `SPACEBAR`, then type `Terminal`
+6. Open up your Terminal app by searching your Applications or search with Spotlight by pressing `CMD` + `SPACEBAR`, then type `Terminal`
-8. Identify disk location with `diskutil list`.
+7. Identify disk location with `diskutil list`.
 You'll want to keep note of the path, it should be something like `/dev/disk#`
-9. Now start command-line utility with `sudo gdisk`
+8. Now start command-line utility with `sudo gdisk`.
+See [example output](#example-output).
+9. Enter device path found in step 7.
 10. Hit `n`, to create a new GPT partition
 11. Accept the default partition number (1)
 12. Accept the default starting and ending sectors (creates a partition that spans 100% of the drive)